propertyhive/WP-Property-Hive/README.txt

 14. The 'Settings' section gives you control over which departments are active, add and edit offices, and edit the custom fields (types, locations etc) that appear within your install

 == Changelog ==

+= 1.4.35 =
+* Added New 'Appraisals' module allowing the management of upcoming appraisals.
+Record the status, the valud price, the potential owner/landlord, and convert to an instructed property when won
+* Added ability to send owner/landlord viewing email confirmations from a viewing's 'Actions' panel
+* Added new [office_map] shortcode to show all or one office location on map
+* Tweaked applicant match process to allow for better third party integration such as upcoming SMS add on
+* Tweaked event (i.e. viewing and appraisal) start dates and duration to support upcoming calendar add on, including new filter to customise durations
+* Declared compatibility for WordPress 5.1

 = 1.4.34 =
 * Corrected issue with enquiries and applicant registrations (and other AJAX related functionality) potentially not going through due to whitespace output in last release